 Causes for Outlook freezes

-Here are some possible causes for your Outlook to freeze.
+Here are some possible causes for Outlook not responding:

 - You haven’t installed the latest patches and updates.